rl-language/rlc/docs/gym_tutorial.md

 You will get a warning
 ```
-WARNING: obj.x is of type Int, which is not tensorable.
+WARNING: obj.local_var is of type Int, which is not tensorable.
 Replace it instead with a BInt with appropriate bounds or specify yourself how to serialize it, or wrap it in a Hidden object.
 It will be ignored by machine learning.
 ```

 Very well, now that we have a valid env, let us discuss a bit what is inside of it.